catlomao/jps/README.md

  2. Source code
  3. The already built file which is jps .exe
  # 1. as a pkg aka module
- - you can download the module in the release section
+ - you can download in the main branch
  # examples

 ```py